zowe/docs-site/docs/troubleshoot/app-framework/app-mustgather.md

 **Output:**

-List of files by most recent timestamp for both nodeServer as well ZSS.
+List of files by most recent timestamp for both app-server as well ZSS.
 ```
 appServer-<yyyy-mm-dd-hh-mm>.log
 zssServer-<yyyy-mm-dd-hh-mm>.log